openvinotoolkit/openvino_tensorflow/examples/README.md

 $ python3 examples/classification_sample.py --help
 ```

-Next, try it out on your own video file by passing the --input=argument, where argument is the path to your input video.
-You can provide either absolute or relative path in the argument  e.g.
+Next, try it out on your own video file by passing the path to your input video.
+You can provide either absolute or relative path e.g.

 ```bash
 $ python3 examples/classification_sample.py --input=<absolute-or-relative-path-to-your-video-file>